 Choose your company’s legal structure.
 Limited liability partnerships (LLPs), corporations, partnerships, and sole proprietorships are available as options.

 Pick a distinctive and pertinent name for your Fintech business, and make sure it’s available for registration.
-By using the Canada Business Corporations Act (CBCA), you can determine whether a name is available or not.
+By using the Canada Business Corporations Act (CBCA), you can determine whether a name is available.

 Register your company either provincially or federally.
 Federal incorporation falls under the Canada Business Corporations Act (CBCA), which is recommended for businesses planning to operate in multiple provinces.

-Create a separate company bank account to handle the company’s accounts from your personal ones.
+Create a company bank account in Canada to handle the company’s accounts from your personal ones.

-How These Companies are Changing the Financial Landscape?
+How Fintech Companies are Changing the Financial Landscape?

 Traditional Banking vs. Fintech